The Emotion Hygiene Alliance's Framework was built upon eleven areas of paradigm-shattering science and philosophy.

 The take-home message is that positive emotions are worth cultivating, not just as end states in themselves but also as a means to achieving psychological growth and improved well-being over time...
 Positive emotions help us feel better, do better, connect better, and they feel good.— Barbara Fredrickson, Ph.D.

-From Buddhist philosophy and now mindfulness and other contemplative scientific research, we have learned that emotion (mental+physical+social) hygiene shapes the brain and can offset the sometimes traumatic experience of being human.
+From Buddhist philosophy and contemplative scientific research, we have learned that emotion (mental+physical+social) hygiene shapes the brain and can offset the sometimes traumatic experience of being human.

 If someone has a certain virus, we need to use the appropriate hygiene.
 Similarly, there's a hygiene of emotions.
 Just as we teach about physical hygiene in the interest of good health, we now need to teach about emotional hygiene. — The Dalai Lama